stefan-hoeck/idris2-ref1/README.md

 Let's assume we'd like to pair every value of a container type with an index representing the order at which it was encountered.
-For lists, this is very simple, but not very
+For lists, this is very simple but not very
 pretty:

 ```idris